 Sadly, the struggle to find work-life balance is just as much a part of the realities of long term family travel as it is for families who aren’t traveling.
 This is particularly the case for families who are working while they travel.

-A typical day on the road involves fitting in time for work, homeschooling, exploring the city, housekeeping chores (cooking, laundry, tracking our expenses), and planning for future travels.
+A typical day during our slow travel journey involves fitting in time for work, homeschooling, exploring the city, housekeeping chores (cooking, laundry, tracking our expenses), and planning for future travels.
 We try to keep the balance of responsibilities fair between my husband and me.
-But because my husband gets paid more for his work than I do (there’s little money in blogging, and freelance writing gigs are not as frequent as I would like), the bulk of the family responsibilities falls on me.
+But there are still times when I feel stretched thin.

 Finding time to pursue my interests, while still attending to the responsibilities of raising a family, is a struggle that I continually go through.
 That has not changed since being on the road (in some cases, it’s even amplified!).
-But I am hopeful that we’ll find that balance before the trip is done.
+As our travels progress, I keep working to refine this balance.

 I’ve been lucky that my kids are just as excited about our around the world trip as we are.
 We didn’t need to convince them too hard about leaving home to travel the world.
 But as the novelty of the trip dissipates, and the realities of long term family travel settles in, I see the stresses of travel in my kids.